 A local resource related to your area will be ideal.
 People are more likely to link unique and helpful content over scammy and sales-related articles.

-A couple of ideas to implement this strategy:
+Here are a couple of ideas to implement this strategy:

 In your case, create blogs or articles related to the area to help the guests and visitors.